 Chimichurri Cauliflower Steaks

-We love roasted cauliflower as shown by this cheesy roasted cauliflower, this buffalo version and this roasted cauliflower with chili and lime.
+We love roasted cauliflower as shown by this cheesy roasted cauliflower, this buffalo version, our favorite soup, and this roasted cauliflower with chili and lime.
 As much as we love all three of those recipes, these cauliflower steaks still blow our minds.

 First off, since each steak is sliced so that the cauliflower lays flat, the level of caramelization and browning is amazing.
 I mean, just look at how golden brown they look!